Medicine (International Foundation) September 2020 entry

 - Introductory Inorganic and Physical Chemistry: covers the origin of the elements, atoms and the Periodic Table, shapes and properties of molecules, chemistry of the elements, properties of solutions, thermochemistry, thermodynamics and kinetics.

-Alongside the compulsory modules, students further develop their science knowledge by studying one of the following optional modules.
+Alongside the compulsory modules, students further develop their science knowledge by studying one of the following modules.
 What you study will depend on whether or not you have studied on Phase 1 of the Pathway to Medicine programme before joining the International Foundation programme for Medicine:

 - Biology 1: introduces students to molecular and cellular biology.
 It covers cell diversity and the origins of life, cellular structures and fundamental processes.

-- Psychology 1: introduces students to the theoretical foundations, historical perspectives and modern developments of psychology; provides an introduction to the variety of subjects which make up contemporary psychology; provides a thorough grounding in the empirical basis of psychology.
+- Fundamentals of Psychology 1: introduces students to the theoretical foundations, historical perspectives and modern developments of psychology; provides an introduction to the variety of subjects which make up contemporary psychology; provides a thorough grounding in the empirical basis of psychology.